jonkr2/GuiNN_Checkers/README.md

 Platform : 64-bit Windows.
 (Can compile from source to 32-bit also.)

 Note : While I expect I may update this repo at some point, I consider this an unsupported release.
+GuiNN 2.06 includes changes by Ed Gilbert for 2.05